ninjadroid/simple-sinatra-app-deploy/README.md

   - Ansible 2.3 must be installed.
 Further instructions on installing Ansible can be found on the [Ansible website](http://docs.ansible.com/ansible/latest/intro_installation.html)
   - Python 2.6 or higher must be installed.

-# Preparing to run the playbook
+# Preparing to Run the Playbook:

-## Generating key pairs
+## Generating Key Pairs

 After cloning this repository, a public and private key for the `ec2-user` and `deployment` users must be generated and copied into the `./keys/ec2-user` and `./keys/deployment` paths respectively.

-Keys can be generated from the command line using ssh-keygen. e.g.
+Keys can be generated from the command line using `ssh-keygen`. e.g.

 ```
   ssh-keygen -t rsa -b 4096 -f ~/simple-sinatra-app-deploy/keys/ec2-user/id_rsa